Graduate education Programs

-The Thomas University Division of Education offers five Master of Education degrees for certified teachers designed to enhance the role of the teacher as a leader in the school community:
+The Thomas University Division of Education offers nine Graduate Programs for certified teachers designed to enhance the role of the teacher as a leader in the community.

 - Master of Education in Early Childhood Education